diffblue/gitlab/.gitlab/issue_templates/InfraDev.md

 - Quantify the effect of the problem to help ensure that correct prioritization occurs.
 - Include costs to availability.
 The Incident Budget Explorer dashboard can help here.
 - Include the number of times alerts have fired owing to the problem, how much time was spent dealing with the problem, and how many people were involved.
+- Link to affected incidents, and cross-reference them as related issues.
 - Include screenshots of visualization from Grafana or Kibana.
 - Always include a permalink to the source of the screenshot so that others can investigate further.
 -->